Ready to set Sail? Our application process is now online, APPLY HERE.

 The application is standardized to all of CT’s Agriculture Science and Technology Programs.
-The application can be filled out electronically, or can be printed and completed by hand.
-The application can be submitted by email to: SoundSchoolAdmissions@gmail.com or by mail.
+The application can be filled out electronically, through our new online portal.
 Once a complete application is received, all applicants must also participate in an individual 5 minute (5 question) interview and parent information session to review program expectations.

 All applications are evaluated by the following criteria using a standardized scoring system (The list is in order from highest to lowest in criterion).

 - Demonstrated interest in a career in an agricultural or aquaculture related field.

 - Personal meeting and/or interview with ASTE staff and/or school personnel.

 - A personal essay written by the student

 - Recommendations (Counselor, Teacher and Personal).

 - Academic record.

 - We recruit at local middle schools throughout the months of September, October and November.